 is one ‘sure-fired’ way to place our own problems in

 perspective.
 There is just so much satisfaction available to us by

-bringing positive changes, through solid prayer sessions, to all sorts
+bringing positive changes, through solid prayer sessions and God’s love for us all, to all sorts

 to always let those people,

 who you are praying for, know what you are doing for them if at all